 Criminal Justice Certificate

-The criminal justice minor, launched in 2014, has been a very popular option for all Millikin students, including several PACE students.
-The new criminal justice certificate makes it easier for both traditional and PACE students to complete some of the key criminal justice program courses, without completing the 21 hours required for the minor.
-Several of the criminal justice courses are offered online which will especially help part time and PACE students complete the certificate program.
+The criminal justice minor, launched in 2014, has been a very popular option for all Millikin students, including several Flexible Learning students.
+The new criminal justice certificate makes it easier for both traditional and Flexible Learning students to complete some of the key criminal justice program courses, without completing the 21 hours required for the minor.
+Several of the criminal justice courses are offered online which will especially help part time and Flexible Learning students complete the certificate program.

 Students who complete a certificate in Criminal Justice will be able to identify and understand the primary agents of the U.S. criminal justice system, and to critically evaluate criminal justice programs and policies.
 Students will engage in performance learning activities as an integral part of their certification through a critical examination of criminal justice programming during on-site visits, meetings with field professionals, and classroom assignments requiring students to develop and propose their own criminal justice program utilizing contemporary theory, scholarship and research in criminal justice.

 - Identify and understand the primary agents of the U.S. criminal justice system.